dentolos19/RecipeMechanic/README.md

 A powerful and easy-to-use recipe tool for Scrap Mechanic!

-> Note: This project is currently work-in-progress and doesn't contain all the planned features.
+> **Note**: This project is currently work-in-progress and doesn't contain all the planned features.
 See below for more info.

 ## Features